qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 ## Clarification

 I try to write my essays in the way I deliver facts, so I want to clarify about our unit of comparision - __L/100km__.
-Primarly, this unit is used to measure the fuel economy of ICE vehicles, For EVs we often use __km/kWh__, But I'll keep using the unit __L/100km__ when discussing about fuel economy of EVs.
+Primarly, this unit is used to measure the fuel economy of ICE vehicles, for EVs we often use __km/kWh__.
+But I'll keep using the unit __L/100km__ when discussing about fuel economy of both EVs and ICE vehicles.

 The __L/100km__ for EVs are the equivalent liters of gasoline to generate electric for an EV to travel 100km.
 The advantage of using a single unit of comparision is it helps us easily understand and visualize the difference between ICE and EV vehicles in energy consumption.